ekam1809/SEMEVALTASK92026/README.md

 # SemEval2026-POLAR
-Official repository for UAlberta at SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization
+This project was worked in collaboration with mhossai6@ualberta.ca Official repository for UAlberta at SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization

 This repo contains our systems for the POLAR shared task, covering: